Leon1mg/PDF-Tool/README.md

 # PDF-Tool

-Folgende Funktionen sind bereits nutzbar:
+The following functions can already be used:
-  - Zusammenfügen von 2 oder mehreren PDFs in eine PDF
+  - Merge 2 or more PDFs into one PDF
-  - Löschen von einzelnen Seiten aus einer PDF
+  - Delete individual pages from a PDF